-As mentioned hypnotherapy can be highly effective when treating IBS.
+Hypnotherapy can be highly effective when treating IBS.
 Up to eight million people suffer from IBS in the UK.
 Peter Whorwell, Professor of Medicine and Gastroenterology in the University's Medical School and Director of the South Manchester Functional Bowel Service, has been researching the use of gut-directed hypnosis for over 20 years.
-Most recently, two hundred and fifty patients who have suffered from IBS for over two years were given twelve one-hour sessions.
+Most recently as research, two hundred and fifty patients who have suffered from IBS for over two years were given twelve one-hour sessions.

 "IBS is ideal for treatment with hypnosis, as there is no structural damage to the body," explained Professor Whorwell.
 "During the hypnotherapy, sufferers learn how to influence and gain control of their gut function, and then seem to be able to change the way the brain modulates their gut activity."

-With a success-rate of about 70% Professor Whorwell believes that, although labour-intensive, hypnotherapy could be an extremely effective treatment for the condition; and a less expensive alternative to new, costly drugs coming onto the market.
-Professor Whorwell concludes:
+With a success-rate of about 70% Professor Whorwell believes that, although labour-intensive, hypnotherapy could be an extremely effective treatment for the condition; and a less expensive alternative to new, costly drugs coming onto the market, with no side effects.

 "The term hypnosis was coined by a Manchester surgeon, James Braid, early in the nineteenth century, and it's been in and out of fashion ever since.
-I'd like to think that our Unit has brought hypnotherapy back to Manchester, and helped improve its legitimacy."
+I'd like to think that our Unit has brought hypnotherapy back to Manchester, and helped improve its legitimacy.
+"Professor Whorwell"